jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Clean_Up.md

 scp <http://address/to/file/file.txt> <.>

 Can be used to secure copy onto your local computer or to pull things from alpine or push things to alpine.

+### Reference information

+See CURCs [read the docs](https://curc.readthedocs.io/en/latest/compute/data-transfer.html) for more information and examples of usage for different clients!

 ---